Dixin-Lab/MMSC/README.md

 ```

 ### Music Shot Segmentation
-If you want to perform audio segmentation based on your own music, you can use [Ruptures](https://github.com/deepcharles/ruptures) to split music into music shots, the codes can be found in ```./pre-processing/segmentation/scene_segmentation_ruptures.py```.
+If you want to perform audio segmentation based on your own music, you can use [Ruptures](https://github.com/deepcharles/ruptures) to split music into music shots, the code can be found in ```./pre-processing/segmentation/scene_segmentation_ruptures.py```.
 please be aware of modifying the path for reading the audio and the path for saving the segmentation results in the code.

 ```commandline